boardgameio/boardgame.io/docs/documentation/api/Lobby.md

 Returns `playerCredentials` which is the token this player will require to authenticate their actions in the future.

-#### Renaming a player

-##### POST `/games/{name}/{id}/rename`

-Rename a user in the room instance `id` of a game named `name` previously joined by the player.

-Accepts three parameters, all required:

-`playerID`: the ID used by the player in the game (0, 1...).

-`credentials`: the authentication token of the player.

-`newName`: the new name of the player.

-#### Add additional information to a player
+#### Update a player's information

 ##### POST `/games/{name}/{id}/update`

-Adds additional information to a player that will then be avaialble in the game metadata.
+Rename and/or update additional information of a user in the room instance `id` of a game named `name` previously joined by the player.

-Accepts three parameters, all required:
+Accepts four parameters, requires at least one of the two optional parameters:

-`playerID`: the ID used by the player in the game (0,1...).
+`playerID` (required): the ID used by the player in the game (0,1...).

-`crendentials`: the authentication token of the player.
+`crendentials` (required): the authentication token of the player.

+`newName` (optional): the new name of the player.

-`additionalInfo`: the object containing the additional information.
+`data` (optional): the object containing the additional information.

 #### Leaving a room